Join listal

 Screw Citizen Kane, THIS is a masterpiece!

-Posted : 3 weeks, 2 days ago on 16 November 2009 06:21 (A review of Commando)
+Posted : 14 years, 5 months ago on 16 November 2009 12:21

 "All fucking hell is going to break loose..."

-Though I walk through the valley of shadow and death, I shall fear no evil; for lord John Matrix will protect me; his big fucking guns and huge muscles, they comfort me.
+Though I walk through the valley of shadow and death, I shall fear no evil; for Lord John Matrix will protect me; his big fucking guns and huge muscles, they comfort me.

 Commando works on just about every level, but it's the script that makes it such a gem.
-Classic one-liners range from "Let off some steam, Bennett" (after a character is impaled with a steam pipe), "I eat Green Berets for breakfast.
-And right now I'm very hungry" and the classic "I let him go" (after dropping some bloke off a cliff).
+Classic one-liners range from "Let off some steam, Bennett" (after Bennett is impaled with a steam pipe), "I eat Green Berets for breakfast.
+And right now I'm very hungry" and the classic "I let him go" (after dropping some poor bloke off a cliff).
 Gold.
 Pure gold.
 Commando is the movie that helped to forge and solidify the Schwarzenegger action movie persona.
 At the time of this movie's release, the former Mr. Universe was known as a cyborg from the future and a loin-cloth-clad barbarian.
 He had already uttered the immortal "I'll be back" catchphrase (in The Terminator), and Commando immediately announces its self-aware silliness when Arnie repeats this line to the movie's central villain.
-This is just one of the many one-liners, puns and badass phrases peppered throughout the film; making the consciously bad dialogue second in volume to the number of bullets fired during the scant runtime.
+This is just one of the many one-liners, puns and badass phrases peppered throughout the film, making the consciously bad dialogue second in volume to the number of bullets fired during the scant runtime.

 I love this movie.
 I love it with an unhealthy obsession.